apollographql/apollo-server/docs/source/performance/caching.md

 ## Caching with a CDN

-Whenever Apollo Server sends an operation response that is cacheable, it includes a `Cache-Control` HTTP header that describes the response's cache policy.
+By default, Apollo Server sends a `Cache-Control` header with all responses that describes the response's cache policy.

-To be cacheable, all of the following must be true:
-- The operation has a non-zero `maxAge`.
-- The operation has a single response rather than an [incremental delivery](../workflow/requests#incremental-delivery-experimental) response.
-- There are no errors in the response.

 When the response is cacheable, the header has this format: